Policy

 Introduction

-Version 2.0 of the SCS standards introduces a dedicated framework for decentralized stablecoins operating within a DeFi ecosystem.
+DeFi stablecoin standards introduces a dedicated framework for certain decentralized stablecoins operating within a DeFi ecosystem.
 Building on the principles first introduced for centralized stablecoins, this version addresses the unique technology and operational, risk, and governance features of DeFi stablecoins.
-The objective is to promote transparency, resilience, and responsible innovation by encouraging adoption of minimum standards that align with emerging risks, community-driven practices and regulatory and policy discussions.
+The objective is to promote transparency, resilience, and responsible innovation by encouraging adoption of minimum standards that align with emerging risks, community-driven practices and regulatory and policy discussions2.See also Trust Without Intermediaries: A Programmable Risk Management Framework for the Future

 This framework is intended for two primary audiences: